VasuJoshi700/VasuJoshi700/README.md

 - 👋 Hi, I’m Vasu Joshi
-- 👀 I’m interested in to get an exposure in the field of Data analytics
+- 👀 I’m looking forward to get an exposure in the field of Data analytics
 - 🌱 I’m currently learning Data Analytics
 - 📫 contact me on +91-7017277468